mroshaw/unity-framework-docs/buildingtools/installation.md

 ## Install Samples

 The package comes with a sample folder contain some example assets, such as door sounds and an AudioMixer, and presets for the "3D Forge" building assets.
+Due to the way lighting works in Unity, there are sample packages for each of the three render pipelines, and you should import the one relevant to your project.
+The render pipeline specific packages rely on shared assets from the "Sample Assets" package, so please install this first.

-You can install this via the Package Manager by selecting the "Daft Apple Building Tools" package, clicking "Samples" and clicking the "Import" button:
+ You can install the samples via the Package Manager by selecting the "Daft Apple Building Tools" package, clicking "Samples" and clicking the "Import" button next to the packages you want to install:

 ![](.\media\importsamples.png)